daniel-beckham/stock-market-price-updater/README.md

   ```
   docker-compose up
   ```
-* The app can be viewed at http://localhost:80 (or wherever it has been hosted) once the database has been populated.

 ### Google App Engine
 * On the Google Cloud Platform Console, create a Cloud SQL PostgreSQL instance.